datavisualization002/datavisualization002.github.io/content/en/docs/Categorical-Year-Group.md

 - labels/time is the focused categorical variable.
 - row filter is year.
 ### Notes
 1. The number in raw data could be either percentage or proportion.
-Flourish could adjust that
+Flourish could adjust that.
-2. To apply color scheme used in YJI, **Custom overriders** under **Colors** should be used.
+2. To apply [Color Scheme](/docs/color-scheme/) used in YJI, _Custom overriders_ under _Colors_ should be used.
-3. Do not hide overlapping labels
+3. Do not hide overlapping labels.